NEW YORK

 (1759 - 1783, 1814 - 1815), near Whitehall

-Originally named Fort Wilkens until 1775, it consisted of a stockaded blockhouse and barracks located on a hill to the west of Wood Creek (between present-day Presbyterian Church and Masonic Temple).
-It was dilapidated when the Patriots took control.
-The Patriots then built a new fort on the site, and also a shipyard at the harbor for Benedict Arnold's Lake Champlain fleet.
+Originally named Fort Wilkens, it consisted of a stockaded blockhouse and barracks located on a hill to the west of Wood Creek (between the present-day Presbyterian Church and the Masonic Temple).
+It was found dilapidated when the Patriots took control of the site in 1775.
+The Patriots then built a new fort here, and also a shipyard at the harbor for Benedict Arnold's Lake Champlain fleet.
 The British briefly captured the fort in July 1777, also fortifying a nearby livestock barn.
 After the Patriot victory at Saratoga in 1777, the fort and shipyard were back in Patriot hands.
 The fort and shipyard were again raided by the British in 1780.

-Also of interest: Skenesborough Museum, which has the remains of the schooner U.S.S.
+Also of interest in town on Skenesborough Drive is the Skenesborough Museum, which has the remains of the schooner U.S.S.
 Ticonderoga (1814) on exhibit.

 ¤ Forts of the Great Portage

 A square palisade with four bastions, and log barracks.
 The British surrendered it to the French in August 1757.
 After the surrender Indians massacred the troops and their dependents, and the French troops burned all the bodies with the fort in a huge bonfire.
-The charred ruins were buried in 1758 upon the building of Fort George (3).
+The charred ruins were buried by the British in 1758 upon the building of Fort George (3).
 The fort was reconstructed beginning in 1953.
 Admission fee.
-The Battle of Fort William Henry.
+See also The Battle of Lake George/Bloody Pond (September 1755), and The Battle of Fort William Henry (August 1757) by James P. Millard

 ¤ Fort George (3)